rezder/go-battleline/battbot/machine.md

 MDDeckTac=10
 MDDeckTroop=11
 MDDeck=12
-ClaimFlag is 8 bits where first bit is flag2 up to flag9.
+ClaimFlag is 8 bits where first bit is flag1 up to flag8.
+1 is claimed.

 ### Machine Learn Data

-A array of 84 uint8 (byte)
+A array of 92 uint8 (byte)
+0 Move index

-0-69 Card postions in cardix order.
+1-70 Card postions in cardix order.
-70-78 Flag positions int flagix order.
+71-79 Flag positions int flagix order.
-79 Opponent number of troops cards.
+80 Opponent number of troops cards.
-80 Opponent number of tactic cards.
+81 Opponent number of tactic cards.
+82 Scout return bot first card
+83 Scout return bot second card
+84 The number of cards the oppponent knows in tactic card deck.
+85 The number of cards the oppponent knows in troop card deck.
+86 Opponent know card on bot hand
+87 Opponent know card on bot hand
+88 Pass
-81 Move hand card.
+89 Move hand card.
-82 Move flag card.
+90 Move flag card.
-83 Move destination.
+91 Move destination.

-### Claim card positions.

-CCFlagB=0
-CCFlagO=1
-CCVisual=2
-CCNoneVisual=3

 ## Database

-The database could be a "Game" bucket with key from the game database containing a "Result" bucket.
+The database could be a "Game" bucket with key from the game database containing a "Detail" bucket.

-The Result bucket has keys WSid,WNSid,LSid,LSid where W and L is for wining and losing and S is for starting and N for not starting, id is the player id.
-Result contains the "Pos" bucket.

-The Pos bucket has the move index as key.
+The Detail bucket has keys Start NoStart MetaData

+NoStart has buckets: Handmoves,DeckMoves, Claim moves Start has buckets: --||--
+MetaData contain aggregated information ex.
+The winner, giveup, drawn/played tactic cards starter/no starter, Number moves.
+Avg strengh of cards starter/nostarter